 Includes the barriers (tariff and non-tariff) that U.S. companies face when exporting to this country.

-Rice and pork are both subject to import quota systems and 40% duties.
-Rice millers are required to buy rice locally.
-When there is insufficient local supply, the Ministry of Agriculture allows imports under the quota, and after the import quota has been exhausted, if there is still a need for imported rice, rough or milled rice can be freely imported, subject to a 40% duty.
-Pork importers face a similar arrangement, to first buy locally, then resort to imports, subject to a 40% duty.
-Under CAFTA-DR, El Salvador committed to a 15-year phase-out of all tariffs on pork, except for bacon and most offal, which gained immediate duty-free access.
+Rice is subject to import quota systems and 40% duties.
+Rice millers are required to buy rice locally but when there is insufficient local supply, the Ministry of Agriculture allows imports under the quota without duties, and after the import quota has been exhausted, rough or milled rice can be imported subject to a 40% duty.
+Tariffs for rice will be eliminated at the 18-year mark (2024), except in Costa Rica and the Dominican Republic.

 The Salvadoran Government requires that rice shipments be fumigated at importers’ cost unless they are accompanied by a U.S. Department of Agriculture (USDA) certificate stating that the rice is free of Tilletia Barclayana.
 However, since no chemical treatment is practical and effective against this plant pathogen, USDA cannot issue these certificates.
 El Salvador failed to notify the WTO under CAFTA-DR on the application of sanitary and phytosanitary (SPS) measures when it imposed this requirement.
 The CAFTA-DR chapter on SPS measures further states that the signatory countries accept each other’s mechanisms for inspection.